leethen3rd/webBlog/README.md

 {% endif %}
 ```

 # Template Inheritance

 Template inheritance is used to reduce the same code being written for multiple templates.
 A good example of this is the header and nav bar sections of a website. <br>
 A base.html file can be used to solve this problem.

+# Admin Page

+python manage.py makemigrations